ASSESSMENTS

 Fees & Payment

-ARNAP fees are CAN$ 1,900 and payable by Credit Card or Visa Debit through PayPal.
+Both In-person OSCE and Virtual OSCE fees are $1,900.
+Both are payable by Credit Card or Visa Debit through PayPal.
 Cash and cheques cannot be accepted.
 Registration is not complete without payment.

 Cancellations & Refunds